legacysurvey/legacysurvey/pages/index.rst

 .. container::

-   *Acknowledgements:
+   .. raw:: html

+      <h2>Acknowledgements</h2>

-   The LBNL Physics Division is supported by the U.S. Department of Energy Office of Science High Energy Physics.*
+   *The LBNL Physics Division is supported by the U.S. Department of Energy Office of Science High Energy Physics.*

    *The Cerro Tololo Inter-American Observatory and the National